ooni/ooni.org/content/support/ooni-probe-desktop/index.md

 {{<img src="images/install-desktop.png" title="Install OONI Probe Desktop" alt="Install OONI Probe Desktop">}}

-**Step 2.** The page will propose you OONI Probe version relevant for operating system, if you need to choose a version for another OS please click **Other Platforms** button, otherwise click **Download** button (to download OONI Probe).
+**Step 2.** Click the **Download** button to download OONI Probe.
+The page will propose an OONI Probe version that is relevant for your operating system (e.g. macOS).
+If you need to choose a version for a different operating system, please click the **Other Platforms** button.

 {{<img src="images/download-windows-macos.png" title="Download OONI Probe Desktop" alt="Download OONI Probe Desktop">}}